Madelene/100-days-of-code/log.md

 - Learned about GitLab Workhorse

 **Thoughts:** Cohort 20 left me a "thank you" note for TAing their cohort.
 Very cool!

+### Day 8: January 6, 2018, Saturday

+** Today's Progress** :
+- Applied for more jobs
+- More freeCodeCamp fun!

+**Thoughts:** Even though I am always reading about code or programmers or programming, it is good to take a break from time to time.
+Balance is everything.